How to Clean Floor Tile Naturally

 4. Lemon Juice For Stains And General Cleaning

-Plain lemon juice is a secret weapon for non-toxic tile cleaning and stain removal.
+Plain lemon juice is a secret weapon for safe tile cleaning and stain removal.

 Its naturally-occurring citric acid acts as a natural degreaser and works great on dirt, mildew, soap scum, and stains.